 4a.
 If you do NOT have an SPF record yet, add a new entry for the SPF record:

 4b.
 If you DO have an existing SPF record, you MUST NOT add another SPF record.
 Update the existing record with "include:spf.mandrillapp.com" (before the last operator, which is usually ?all, ~all, or -all):Of Note: Make sure to review any other sources that you may send email from and add them to your SPF record.
 For instance, if you use Google Apps you would also have include:_spf.google.com in your SPF record.
 Failure to do so will break your Google Apps email.

 5. Contact support to confirm domain ownership and DNS configuration.
 We’ll also make any changes to your Kindful account at this time to enable custom sender addresses.

 DKIM and SPF records

-These are the values that must be inserted in each record for your domain.
-Please contact Kindful Support to get the correct values to insert into your setup.
+There are values that must be inserted in each record for your domain.
+Please contact Kindful Support to get the correct values to insert into your setup if needed.

 Check your SPF configuration with an SPF validator.
 Enter your domain name in the first text box and click Get SPF Record (if any) for a diagnostic of your SPF records.